rahulgurnani/surveyo/README.md

 ### Visualizations of responses
 <img src="public/Charts.gif" width="450" />

+## Code structure and usage

+### Running locally

+### Auth0 configuration
+We use Auth0 for authorisation.
+The snippets for auth0 configuration are checked in the code [here](https://github.com/rahulgurnani/surveyo/tree/master/auth0_snippets).
+The steps of configuring Auth0 dashboard are mentioned in the blog post [here](AddLink).
+After configuring Auth0 dashboard, update the Auth0 config used in the code present in src/AuthConfig.json.

 ## Contribution guidelines
 This is an open source project, and we welcome contributions.
 Please open an issue if you have a feature request or better still if you have a PR for us to review.